What is a 529 Plan?

 - The 529 plan is a savings plan that offers tax benefits and encourages individuals to save for future higher education costs.

 - Investors both in and out of the beneficiary’s state of residence can invest in a 529 plan; there are more benefits for in-state investors.

 - There are two types of 529 plans: (1) College savings plans and (2) Prepaid tuition plans.

 1. College savings plans

 Savings plans differ from prepaid plans because the former’s growth is determined entirely by how well its underlying investments are doing.
 Most of the underlying investments with a 529 savings plan consist of mutual funds.
 Savings plans also come with a variety of age-based asset placement options.
-It means that the underlying investments grow more conservatively as the beneficiary draws closer to the age where they will be attending college.
+This means that the underlying investments grow more conservatively as the beneficiary draws closer to the age when they will be attending college.

 Only states can hand out savings plans.
 Administrative services, however, are typically handed over to a mutual fund company or other financial service business.

 Prepaid plans are, as mentioned above, different from savings plans.
 A 529 prepaid plan allows for the purchase of tuition credits at existing rates.
 The credits accrue and are saved to be used in the future.
 They also differ in the fact that both states and higher education institutions can offer the plans.
 As of 2019, there are only ten states that offer prepaid plans.
 They are:

 The very first 529 plan was established in 1986.
 It was a prepaid tuition plan that the Michigan Education Trust (MET) created.